Piyush0415/PizzaAnalyticsStudio/README.md

-# Pizza Sales Data Analysis
+# Pizza Insight Studio – Every Slice, Every Insight 🍕
 ## About
-The Pizza Sales Analytics project is a comprehensive data analysis case study designed to transform raw transactional sales data into actionable business insights.
+The Pizza Insight Studio project is a comprehensive data analysis case study designed to transform raw transactional sales data into actionable business insights.
 Using SQL for data extraction and transformation, and Power BI/Tableau for visualization, this project simulates a real-world business intelligence workflow followed in retail and food service industries.

 The dataset consists of historical pizza sales records, including order details, product information, pricing, and timestamps.
 By applying advanced SQL techniques such as JOINs, GROUP BY, window functions, and CTEs, the project uncovers meaningful patterns in customer purchasing behavior, revenue distribution, and product performance
 ## 🛠️ Tools & Technologies